climateinteractive/SDEverywhere/README.md

 - Sketch information, the visual representation of the model, is not converted.
 - Only the most common [Vensim functions](https://www.vensim.com/documentation/index.html?20770.htm) are implemented.
-- Arrays must be one- or two-dimensional.
 - All models run using the Euler integrator.
 - Strings are not supported.
 - You must rewrite tabbed arrays as separate, non-apply-to-all variables.
 - You must rewrite equations that use macros or code them in C.

 Tabbed arrays and macros are removed from the model during preprocessing and written to the `removals.txt` file for your reference.

-Remember: the above restrictions can be removed if you help contribute the project!

 ## Conventions used in this guide